-Digital Collections Stewardship Course Series
+Learn Digital Collections Stewardship with On-Demand Courses

 Creating and sharing digital collections is an important way that libraries can share and preserve unique local history, culture, stories, and artifacts.
 Digital collections offer an opportunity to represent a diversity of experiences and voices in your community that may be missing from your physical collection.

 This course series, designed specifically with the needs of small cultural institutions in mind, will guide you through the lifecycle of digital stewardship.
 This lifecycle describes the entire ongoing range of tasks and activities necessary to successfully share digital collections.
-The first of these courses are available for enrollment now.
-The remaining courses will be relased as each is available through 2022.

 The need—and challenges—for digital stewardship training